+An illustrative example

-Right to Information Act Before getting into the writing about The Right to Information Act one needs to get all the required information regarding The Right to Information Act, such as the historical and the legal background to such an act, the need for such an act, the history of the enactment of the Act, the details of the act, the use of the act for the benefit of the citizens, etc. When all these details are collected then one needs to put them in proper logical perspective so that when the readers read it they can have a clear notion about what the act is all about.
-The following outline was made before the actual writing - The Thesis statement - The Right to Information Act opened up the door of information for the individual citizens and in the process empowered them.
-The Body paragraphs - Paragraph I - the factors that impaired free flow of information, Paragraph II - legislation of the Act, Paragraph III - some important provisions of the act.
-The Conclusion - the needs and benefits of the Right to Information Act. and funct it haj Right to Information is one of the basic human rights in a democratic society is indispensable for free flow of information.
-If a democratic society has to tion properly then it is essential that it has informed citizens.
-But many a times ppens that the government does not share all the information with the citizens in name of Official Secrets Act and such other legal provisions.
-In such a situation to was necessary was to bring about a legal provision which would make citizen's ss to information easier.
-The Right to Information Act opened up the door of acces rmation for the individual citizens and in the process empowered them. acces infor rmation for the individual citizens and in the process empowered them. acces infor But ł acces infor But b free a rmation for the individual citizens and in the process empowered them. before one goes into the ways in which the Right to Information Act has enabled such as the Official Secrets Act, 1923;
+The Right to Information Act

+Before getting into the writing about The Right to Information Act one needs to get all the required information regarding The Right to Information Act, such as the historical and the legal background to such an act, the need for such an act, the history of the enactment of the Act, the details of the act, the use of the act for the benefit of the citizens, etc. When all these details are collected then one needs to put them in proper logical perspective so that when the readers read it they can have a clear notion about what the act is all about.

+The following outline was made before the actual writing -

+The Thesis statement - The Right to Information Act opened up the door of information for the individual citizens and in the process empowered them.

+The Body paragraphs -

+Paragraph I - the factors that impaired free flow of information,

+Paragraph II - legislation of the Act,

+Paragraph III - some important provisions of the act.

+The Conclusion - the needs and benefits of the Right to Information Act.

+The Right to Information is one of the basic human rights in a democratic society and is indispensable for free flow of information.
+If a democratic society has to function properly then it is essential that it has informed citizens.
+But many a times it happens that the government does not share all the information with the citizens in the name of Official Secrets Act and such other legal provisions.
+In such a situation what was necessary was to bring about a legal provision which would make citizen's access to information easier.
+The Right to Information Act opened up the door of information for the individual citizens and in the process empowered them.

+But before one goes into the ways in which the Right to Information Act has enabled free access to information what one needs to know the factors that impaired free flow of information.
+It is usually thought that there are three factors -

+a.
+The legislative framework includes several pieces of restrictive legislation, such as the Official Secrets Act, 1923;